You probably know that content marketing is a powerful way to market your company online.

 You’ve been writing for some time now; you see the traffic coming in every day.
 But no matter how long you sit and stare at your screen, it’s still just… nothing.

 Coming up with a constant flow of ideas to write about for your audience can be hard.
-How do you keep the ideas and creativity constantly flowing to ensure consistent traffic, leads, and conversions?
+How do you keep the ideas and creativity constantly flowing to make sure your content calendar is filled with topics that ensure consistent traffic, leads, and conversions?

 Here’s the good news, however: Everyone gets stuck sometimes, but there’s a much better way to come up with content ideas than just staring at your screen and waiting for a miracle.